Kazys Ladiga

-Kazys Ladiga (25 December 1893 in Iškonys near Biržai – 19 December 1941 in Irkutsk) was a Lithuanian general and one of the first volunteer officers of the Lithuanian army.
+Kazys Ladiga or Ladyga (6 January 1894 – 19 December 1941) was a Lithuanian general and one of the first volunteer officers of the Lithuanian Army.

-Upon graduating from the Military Academy in Vilnius, Ladiga served in the Imperial Russian army during World War I and earned the rank of captain.
-He returned to Lithuania in 1918 and volunteered to the newly formed Lithuanian army.
-He was appointed as the commander of one of the battalions of the 1st Infantry Regiment.
+Upon graduating from the Military Academy in Vilnius, Ladiga served in the Imperial Russian Army during World War I and earned the rank of captain.
+He returned to Lithuania in 1918 and volunteered to the newly formed Lithuanian Army.
+He was appointed as the commander of the 1st Infantry Regiment.
 Ladiga quickly rose through the ranks and commanded the Vilkmergė Group in the Lithuanian–Soviet War.
-He also led units against the Bermontians and in the Polish–Lithuanian War.
-After an unsuccessful campaign in September 1920, Ladiga resigned field office and joined the General Staff in Kaunas.
-After the Lithuanian Wars of Independence he continued military studies in Switzerland and Czechoslovakia.
+He also led units in the Lithuanian–Bermontian War (Battle of Radviliškis) and in the Polish–Lithuanian War (Battle of Sejny).
+After an unsuccessful campaign in September 1920, Ladiga was demoted to commander of the 4th Infantry Division.
+After the Lithuanian Wars of Independence, he continued military studies in Switzerland and Czechoslovakia.
 He rose to the rank of a general and briefly served as the Chief of the General Staff in 1925–1926.
 He was forced to retire from active military duty after the military coup of December 1926.